Article Updated on: 21st March, 2025

 - Pros: Scalable system, easy for tenants to use, clear audio, sturdy construction.

-- Cons: Limited features, high upfront cost for a basic system, complicated installation, can be difficult for building management to use.
+- Cons: Limited features, high upfront cost for a basic system, complicated installation, can be complex for building management to use.

 - Installation: Surface-mounted to an exterior wall and wired to a building’s telephone lines, power supply, and network.